-In this part of the lesson, learners engage in the practice of vocabulary that they will encounter in one or more key texts used in the lesson.
-Students need practice in recognizing, saying, writing, spelling, and using these words and phrases.
-The teacher provides explicit instruction by modeling how to pronounce the words and explaining what the words mean.
-Students then practice the words in pairs or individually through activities, such as saying them aloud, talking about their meanings, or using them in a sentence.
+In this part of the lesson, students engage in practice of vocabulary that they will encounter in one or more key texts used in the lesson.
+Students need practice in recognizing, saying, writing, spelling and using these words and phrases.
+The teacher provides explicit instruction by modelling how to pronounce the words and explaining what the words mean.
+Students then practice the words in pairs or individually through activities, such as saying them aloud, talking about their meanings or using them in a sentence.